privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 // Generate bids for all Custom Audiences / InterestGroups corresponding
 // to the Buyer / DSP.
 message GenerateBidsRequest {
+  // Unencrypted Request.
   message GenerateBidsRawRequest {
     message BiddingCodeInput {
-     // UserSignals required for Bidding.
+      // User signals required for Bidding.
       oneof UserSignal {
         AndroidAppUserSignal android_app_user_signal = 1;
         BrowserUserSignal browser_user_signal = 2;
       }

       // Unique string that identifies the Custom Audience / Interest Group for a
       // Buyer.
       string name = 3;

       // Ad creative render urls belonging to the Custom Audience / Interest Group. repeated string ad_render_url = 4;

       // Optional.
 This field may be populated for Browser but not required for
       // Android at this point.
       //
       // This field contains the various ad components (or "products") that can be
       // used to construct Ads Composed of Multiple Pieces.
       //
       // Each entry is an object that includes both a rendering URL and arbitrary
       // metadata that can be used at bidding time. repeated string ad_component = 5;

       // Optional.
 This field may be set for Browser but not required for Android
       // at this point.
       //
       // The priority is used to select which Interest Groups / Custom Audiences
       // participate in an auction when the number of Interest Groups are limited
       // by the buyer_group_limits in BrowserBuyerInput.
 If not specified, the
       // default value of 0.0 is assigned.
       //
       // These values are only used to select Interest Groups to participate in
       // an auction such that if there is an Interest Group participating in the
       // auction with priority x, all interest groups corresponding to the same
       // buyer having a priority y where y > x should be considered for generating
       // bids.
 In case due to buyer_group_limits if all Interest Groups with same
       // priority can not participate, then Interest Groups will be uniformly
       // randomly chosen from the set of interest groups with that priority. float priority = 6;

       // Information about Sell Side Platform conducting Ad Auction.
       // Represents a JSON object.
       //
       // Note: This is passed in encrypted BuyerInput, i.e.
       // buyer_input_ciphertext field in GetBidRequest.
 The BuyerInput is
       // encrypted in the client and decrypted in `BuyerFrontEnd` Service.
       // This data is copied from BuyerInput. google.protobuf.Struct seller_signals = 7;

       // Optional.
 Buyer may provide additional contextual information that
       // could help in generating bids.
 Not fetched real-time.
       // Represents a JSON object.
       //
       // Note: This is passed in encrypted BuyerInput, i.e.
       // buyer_input_ciphertext field in GetBidRequest.
 The BuyerInput is
       // encrypted in the client and decrypted in `BuyerFrontEnd` Service.
       // This data is copied from BuyerInput. google.protobuf.Struct buyer_signals = 8;

       /*...Real Time signals fetched from buyer’s Key/Value service...*/
       // Key-value pairs corresponding to keys in bidding_signal_keys.
       // Represents a JSON object.
       google.protobuf.Struct bidding_signals = 9;

       // Custom Buyer Input for app or web advertising. oneof CustomBuyerInput {